-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Studies have not been done in women to see if guanfacine might increase this background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Studies have not been done to see if guanfacine might increase this background risk.
 Animal studies do not suggest that guanfacine would increases the chance of birth defects.

-Could taking guanfacine in the second or third trimester cause other pregnancy complications or long term health concerns for the child?
+Could taking guanfacine in the second or third trimester cause other pregnancy complications or long term problems in behavior or learning for the baby?

 Can I breastfeed while taking guanfacine?

-Guanfacine has not been studied in nursing women or their breastfeeding children.
+Guanfacine has not been studied in brestfeeding.
 Since this medication has not been well studied, you might wish to discuss medication options with your healthcare provider to see if there are other better studied medications that could be used to treat your medical condition.
+If you suspect that the baby has symptoms (too sleepy, muscle weakness, or low blood pressure), contact the child’s provider.
 Talk with your healthcare providers about all of your breastfeeding questions.

-If a man takes guanfacine, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes guanfacine, can it make it harder to get a partner pregnant or increase the chance of birth defects?

-This has not been studied.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherTobaby fact sheet Paternal Exposures at: https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy.

 OTIS/MotherToBaby recognizes that not all people identify as “men” or “women.”
 When using the term “mother,” we mean the source of the egg and/or uterus and by “father,” we mean the source of the sperm, regardless of the person’s gender identity.